The Snow at the Palisade

 Before the embers cooled, the captives were already on the move.
 The column passed through the shattered gate and onto the frozen road leading north.

-Among those marching north were members of the Nims family.
+Among those marching into the winter were members of the Nims family.

 One son, however, was already on that road.